tp02ga/attendee/docs/webhooks.md

-  "idempotency_key": < UUID that uniquely identifies this webhook delivery >, "bot_id": < Id of the bot associated with the webhook delivery >, "bot_metadata": < Any metadata associated with the bot >, "trigger": < Trigger for the webhook >,
-  "data": < Trigger-specific data >
+  "idempotency_key": < UUID that uniquely identifies this webhook delivery >, "bot_id": < Id of the bot associated with the webhook delivery >, "bot_metadata": < Any metadata associated with the bot >, "trigger": < Trigger for the webhook.
+Currently, the four bot-related triggers are bot.state_change, which is fired whenever the bot changes its state, transcript.update which is fired when the transcript is updated, chat_messages.update which is fired when a chat message is sent and participant_events.join_leave which is fired when a participant joins or leaves the meeting. >, "data": < Trigger-specific data >
 }
 ```